Stamp Issues - Frequently Asked Questions

 for all countries involved.

-A siamese issue is a special case of twin issue in which
+A se-tenant joint issue (formerly called siamese issue) is a special case of twin issue in which

 either the stamps from both countries are physically (se-tenant